outrunnl/dbcollect/README.md

 ### Important note

-DBCollect by default attempts to collect Oracle AWR reports in HTML format.
+By default, _dbcollect_ attempts to collect Oracle AWR reports in HTML format.
 For this, Oracle requires Diagnostics Pack (see Oracle doc id 1490798.1).
-DBCollect can not directly determine if you have this license or not.
+_dbcollect_ can not directly determine if you have this license or not.
 As an indirect method, it checks the dba_feature_usage_statistics table whether "AWR Reports" has been used previously or not.
 If this is NOT the case, dbcollect produces an error message "No prior AWR usage detected" and proceeds with the next database if any.

 It is possible that you are licensed correctly but never used AWR reports on this specific database - in that case, DBCollect thinks you are not licensed and gives up.

 If you ARE licensed, you can run dbcollect with the --force option.
 DBcollect will only warn about the AWR detection and just generate the reports anyway.